rougier/numpy-100/README.rst

       print distance(P0, P1, p)

-4. Consider 2 sets of points P0,P1 describing lines (2d) and a set of point P, how to compute distance from each point j (P[j]) to each line i (P0[i],P1[i]) ?
+4. Consider 2 sets of points P0,P1 describing lines (2d) and a set of points P, how to compute distance from each point j (P[j]) to each line i (P0[i],P1[i]) ?

    .. code-block:: python